mmastrac/stylus/docs/src/getting-started/creating-monitors.md

 The test script is a simple shell script that will be run by the monitor.

-Additionally to aid in the development of monitors, **Stylus** provides a `stylus test` command that will run the test script and display the status of the monitor after it completes.
+To help you develop and debug monitors, **Stylus** provides a `stylus test` command that runs the test script and shows you exactly what happens.

 ```bash session
 $ stylus test --monitor monitor ~/stylus/config.yaml